Data-Driven Invariant Learning for Probabilistic Programs: Abstract

 \section{Abstract}

-Morgan and McIver's \emph{weakest pre-expectation} framework is one of the most well-established methods for deductive verification of probabilistic programs.
+{Morgan and McIver's \emph{weakest pre-expectation} framework is one of the most well-established methods for deductive verification of probabilistic programs.
 Roughly, the idea is to generalize binary state assertions to real-valued \emph{expectations}, which can measure expected values of probabilistic program quantities.
 While loop-free programs can be analyzed by mechanically transforming expectations, verifying loops usually requires finding an \emph{invariant expectation}, a difficult task.

 We propose a new view of invariant expectation synthesis as a \emph{regression} problem: given an input state, predict the \emph{average} value of the post-expectation in the output distribution.
 Guided by this perspective, we develop the first \emph{data-driven} invariant synthesis method for probabilistic programs.
-Unlike prior work on probabilistic invariant inference, our approach can learn piecewise continuous invariants without relying on template expectations, and also works with black-box access to the program.
+Unlike prior work on probabilistic invariant inference, our approach can learn piecewise continuous invariants without relying on template expectations.
 We also develop a data-driven approach to learn \emph{sub-invariants} from data, which can be used to upper- or lower-bound expected values.
-We implement our approaches and demonstrate their effectiveness on a variety of benchmarks from the probabilistic programming literature.
+We implement our approaches and demonstrate their effectiveness on a variety of benchmarks from the probabilistic programming literature.}

-\keywords{Probabilistic programs \and Data-driven invariant learning \and Weakest pre-expectations.}
+\keywords{Probabilistic programs, Data-driven invariant learning, Weakest pre-expectations}